-7.4 Trial Periods
+6.3 Trial Periods

-- 7.4.1 All approved flexible working requests should include a trial period (usually for 3-6 months) for both the benefit of the employee and the service.
+- 6.3.1 All approved flexible working requests should include a trial period (usually for 3-6 months) for both the benefit of the employee and the service.
 This is to establish whether the arrangements requested are sustainable in the council, the impact on the role, colleagues and service(s).
-The trial period will be agreed between the employee and manager taking into consideration the role of the employee and needs of the service. - 7.4.2 A review date will be agreed for the manager and employee to jointly discuss how the new arrangements are working and make any necessary adjustments. - 7.4.3 It is the manager's responsibility to ensure this review takes place, if there are concerns HR support should be sought upfront to ensure consistency. - 7.4.4 A successful trial period should be confirmed in writing stating that the arrangement is now permanent (or for a fixed term if it is agreed the flexible arrangements are temporary). - 7.4.5 If it is considered that the trial period has been unsuccessful, the reasons for this decision must be communicated to the employee(s), by meeting (either face-to-face, by phone or another means agreeable to both parties), and followed up in writing.
-Managers should use one or more of the business grounds outlined in point 7.5.2 when explaining their decision, taking advice from HR.
+The trial period will be agreed between the employee and manager taking into consideration the role of the employee and needs of the service. - 6.3.2 A successful trial period should be confirmed in writing stating that the arrangement is now permanent (or for a fixed term if it is agreed the flexible arrangements are temporary). - 6.3.3 If it is considered that the trial period has been unsuccessful, the reasons for this decision must be communicated to the employee and followed up in writing.

-7.4.3 Employees will have the right to revert back to their original pattern of working within the trial period subject to the employee giving appropriate notice to the manager.
+- Managers should use one or more of the business grounds outlined in point 6.4.2 when explaining their decision. - 6.3.4 Employees will have the right to revert back to their original pattern of working within the trial period subject to the employee giving appropriate notice to the manager.

-7.5 Refusing the Request
+6.4 Refusing the Request

-- 7.5.1 Managers in consultation with the Head of Service should contact their HR Officer for advice before refusing a flexible working request. - 7.5.2 If it is considered that a post is unsuitable for the specific flexible working option proposed by the employee or group of employees, the reasons for this decision must be communicated to the employee(s), ideally by discussion and followed up in writing.
-Your HR Officer will help you draft a letter.
-Requests for flexible working should only be refused on one or more of the following 10 business grounds: - 1. burden of additional costs - 2. detrimental effect on the ability to meet customer demand - 3. inability to reorganise work among employees - 4. inability to recruit additional employees - 5. detrimental impact on quality - 6. detrimental impact on performance - 7. insufficiency of work during the period the employee proposes to work - 8. planned structural changes, e.g. a pending or current restructure - 9. other relevant business grounds - 10.
-Working Time Regulations 1998 are not met.
+- 6.4.1 Managers in consultation with the Head of Service should contact their HR Officer for advice before refusing a flexible working request. - 6.4.2 If it is considered that a post is unsuitable for the specific flexible working option proposed by the employee, the reasons for this decision must be communicated to the employee, ideally by discussion and followed up in writing.
+Requests for flexible working should only be refused on one or more of the following business grounds: - burden of additional costs - detrimental effect on the ability to meet customer demand - inability to reorganise work among employees - inability to recruit additional employees - detrimental impact on quality - detrimental impact on performance - insufficiency of work during the period the employee proposes to work - planned structural changes, e.g. a pending or current restructure - other relevant business grounds - Working Time Regulations 1998 are not met. - 6.4.3 If the employee verbally withdraws the request this must be confirmed by the employee in writing.

-8.0 Monitoring
+7.0 Monitoring

-- 8.1 All flexible working arrangements should be reviewed on an annual basis, through the PDR process.
-Any changes to flexible working arrangements once they have been confirmed as permanent must be with agreement from both parties. - 8.2 All flexible working arrangements are subject to a proviso that the employee may be required to revert back to their original pattern of working if there are identifiable and significant operational problems identified at any time.
+- 7.1 All flexible working arrangements should be reviewed on an annual basis, through the PDR process.
+Any changes to flexible working arrangements once they have been confirmed as permanent must be with agreement from both parties. - 7.2 All flexible working arrangements are subject to a proviso that the employee may be required to revert back to their original pattern of working if there are identifiable and significant operational problems identified at any time.
 Such action will not be taken unreasonably and will be subject to full discussion with the employee(s) concerned and the giving of appropriate notice.

-9.0 Appeal
+8.0 Appeal